bimobject/docs/docs/documentation/product/sharing-a-product.md

 ## Limited sharing

-To share a product with `Limited sharing` with a company, they must first add you to their list of suppliers, and then send you a product request for the product they want to access.
+To share a product with `Limited sharing` with a company, they must first subscribe to your company, and then send you a product request for the product they want to access.

 ::: tip Details on the process
-Read more about how a company can add you as a supplier [here](/documentation/library/managing-suppliers).
+Read more about how a company can subscribe to you [here](/documentation/library/managing-suppliers).

 To learn more about how to request a product, read the [product request guide](/documentation/library/requesting-a-supplier-product).
 :::